Nilesh-1211/Product-management-app/README.md

 # Product-management-app
-This is an app that helps the user to manage (create,update,delete) products.
+This is an app that helps the user to manage (create, update, delete) products.

 ## Project setup
 ```